JinhuW/AAA-RMV-Appointment-Reminder/README.md

 4. Set the origin URL to that of your newly-created private repository.
 5. Push to origin.
 6. fill the .env file and wait for the action to run as scheduled
+7. Uncomment the schedule in the github action configuration.